Skip to content

 Prior Month

-Payroll employment in the prior published month.
+Payroll employment in the prior published month, in thousands of persons.

 Year-over-Year Change